Silver Coin Melt Value: What Your Silver Coin is Really Worth (2025 Update)

 In 1964, the U.S. Mint halted all production of silver coinage with the exception of commemorative items “Not Issued for Circulation” (NIFC).
 These modern coins are produced for the collectors’ aftermarket and are not intended to be used as everyday money.

 The change came about because post-war industrial society recognized the need to preserve silver for its widespread use in manufacturing and to prevent hoarding from investors.
-Consequently, dimes and nickels switched to a copper and nickel alloy.
+Consequently, dimes and quarters switched to a copper-nickel alloy in 1965, while half dollars retained some silver until 1970.
+However, nickels remained mostly unchanged, except for the wartime silver nickels (1942–1945), which contained 35% silver.

 Some of the rarest silver coinage from the United States includes the following pieces: